Protecting against the rise in home theft and burglary | News | Brit

 A notable shift in recent theft claims is the growing number of incidents happening while clients or staff are at home.
 Criminals are becoming more confident, often taking advantage of deactivated alarms or predictable routines.
 This underlines the need for layered, actively used security, not just for when clients are away, but during everyday life.

 The most effective approach combines reliable systems with consistent habits.
 Even the best technology can fall short if not used properly.
-Alarm zones, for example, should be configured so that specific areas, like dressing rooms or safes, remain armed even when the rest of the home is occupied.
+Alarm zones, for example, can be configured so that specific areas, like dressing rooms or safes, remain armed even when the rest of the home is occupied.

 To help your clients reduce risk while at home, consider encouraging the following: